 Ox Eckhardt holds the all-time professional baseball record for batting average, counting both major and minor league stats.
 His .192 average in 57 major league plate appearances barely lowered his .367 career batting average in the minors (second all-time among minor league-only batting averages to Ike Boone's .370).
 Eckhardt ends up fractionally ahead of #2 Ty Cobb, whose career .366 is lowered marginally by his minor league stats.

 Eckhardt was a three-sport star in college, playing baseball, football and basketball.
 He pitched a six-inning no-hitter once.
 In football, he won a Southwestern Conference MVP award at haflback and punter.
-He later would play some pro football.
+He later would play for the New York Giants of the NFL for the 1928 season.

 1925-1927: Delayed start